-- Over 18 years of age - A British or Commonwealth Citizen or citizen of the European Union and either - An elector - o Or resided in the parish for the past 12 months - o Or within three miles (direct) of it - o Or occupied as an owner or tenant land or premises therein - Or have their principal place of work in the parish.
+- Over 18 years of age - British citizen or a qualifying Commonwealth citizen or a citizen of any other member state of the European Union.
+(A qualifying Commonwealth citizen is a person who either does not need permission to remain in the UK or has indefinite leave to remain in the UK). - An elector - o Or resided in the parish for the past 12 months - o Or within three miles (direct) of it - o Or occupied as an owner or tenant land or premises therein - Or have their principal place of work in the parish.